 Of course, the material itself may be that old but by the time they reach the hoodoo stage – when they look like fairy chimneys and spend their days posing for tourist selfies – they are really at the tail end of their life span.
 Some estimates suggest they erode about 1 centimetre per year, or a full metre every 100 years.

-Why do they call them hoodoos?
+Why are they called hoodoos?

 They go by many names in different places.
 While hoodoo is the most common name, they are also referred to as “fairy chimneys”, “sand mushrooms” or even, rather absurdly, “goblins”.